 - a strike under California’s three strikes law,29

-he/she must also clearly state his/her reasons for doing so.30 Similarly, if a judge is revoking probation based on a California probation violation.and is ordering the defendant to serve a jail or prison sentence.he/she must state the reasons for the revocation.31
+they must also clearly state their reasons for doing so.30 Similarly, if a judge is revoking probation based on a California probation violation – and is ordering you to serve a jail or prison sentence – they must state the reasons for the revocation.31

 For further assistance…